le717/PatchIt/Documentation/CONTRIBUTING.md

 * Make desired changes to the script, as long as it is clear you made them.
 * Ensuring **PatchIt!** and the **PatchIt!
 Uninstaller** is already frozen, and the required empty __LEGO® Racers__ and __LEGO® LOCO__ settings files are in place, press the Compile button or &lt;Ctrl&gt; + &lt;F9&gt; to compile the installer to the `Windows` folder.
-* If all goes well, you will have sucessfully frozen and packaged a copy of **PatchIt!**
+* If all goes well, you will have successfully frozen and packaged a copy of **PatchIt!**